Chairman Steps Down As NPR Grapples With Harassment Crisis

 "I really do see evidence of a will to change.
 This is a moment that I do think can be seized on."

-Disclosure: NPR's David Folkenflik and Merrit Kennedy reported this story under the guidance of chief business editor Pallavi Gogoi and deputy managing editor Terence Samuel.
+Disclosure: NPR's David Folkenflik and Merrit Kennedy reported this story under the guidance of Chief Business Editor Pallavi Gogoi and Deputy Managing Editor Terence Samuel.
 Under standard procedures for reporting on NPR matters, NPR's corporate and news executives were not allowed to review what they reported until it was posted.
 No editors or reporters involved in this story attended any private NPR staff meetings related to the subject.
 Kennedy was also recused from matters involving Lauren Hodges, whom she considers a close friend as well as a colleague.